upbound/docs/content/knowledge-base/lifecycle.md

 All software follows semantic versioning of `X.Y.Z`.

 * A major release is a change in the first digit and usually indicates breaking API changes or, in the case of 1.0.0, indicates the first release where the API is considered complete (-enough) and stable.
-* A minor release is a change in the second digit and usually indicates new features added, and usually also includes bug fixes that might not have been released yet in a previous patch release.
+* A minor release is a change in the second digit and indicates new features were added.
+It could also include new bug fixes that were not included in a previous patch release.
 * A patch release is a change in the third digit and only contains bug fixes, no new features.

 ### UXP Schedule